2024 FLSA Rule Changes

 FLSA Overtime Changes Final 2024 Rule

-North Carolina A&T State University’s Division of Human Resources has been closely monitoring the US Department of Labor's (DOL) proposed changes to the Fair Labor Standards Act (FLSA).
 On April 23, 2024, the U.S. Department of Labor announced the updated overtime rule in the Fair Labor Standards Act.
 The updated Department of Labor rule raises the salary threshold for determining who is exempt from required overtime pay.
-While a suit has been filed in court challenging the final rule, Human Resources is reviewing data and working with leadership to determine the positions likely affected by the new regulations.
+Human Resources is reviewing data and working with leadership to determine the positions likely affected by the new regulations.

-The rule would take effect in two stages and does the following:
+The rule takes effect in two stages and does the following:

 • Establishes $43,888 as the salary threshold required to be exempt from overtime pay requirements, effective July 1, 2024.